 What happens next?

-Once the library receives all required documentation - the Senior Project Requirement Form, Cashier’s Receipt, and your uploaded senior project (note: you will receive an automated email confirming your project has been received) - the library will make your senior project viewable on DigitalCommons@CalPoly, and you will receive an email confirming your project is available to the public.
+Once the library receives all required documentation - the Senior Project Requirement Form, Cashier’s Receipt, and your uploaded senior project (note: you will receive an automated email confirming your project has been received) - Digital Commons staff will make your senior project viewable on DigitalCommons@CalPoly, and you will receive an email confirming your project is available to the public.